Sail Couture’s picks for the best waterfront dining locations on San Francisco Bay.

 In true French fashion, meals are meant to be enjoyed and are served in a leisurely manner, worth the wait for sure, but make sure to budget extra time.
 Docking fees for at Schoonmaker Point Marina are $20 for four hours.

 An exquisite date option for that special someone would be a meal at the luxurious Cavallo Point resort in San Francisco’s National Park Lodge, on the site of the former Fort Baker.
 The property’s Murray Circle restaurant is recognized as one of the Bay Area’s top culinary destinations.
-The expertly prepared local ingredients, Wine Spectator Grand Award winning wine list and elegant yet comfortable dinning room are sure to delight.
+The expertly prepared local ingredients, Wine Spectator Grand Award winning wine list and elegant yet comfortable dining room are sure to delight.
 The stunning San Francisco and Golden Gate Bridge views are the cherry on top to of the amazing dining; the overall experience is magical.

 Cavallo’s more casual option is the resort’s Farley Bar, where small plates are served amid an understated and relaxing decor of cozy fireplaces, leather chairs, and creative cocktails.